elinck/elinck.github.io/research.md

 selection across environmental gradients play in speciation in birds?
 How do differences in dispersal ability affect population genetic structure?
 To address these questions, I use a variety of tools from computational genomics to basic natural history.
-I’m particularly interested in the birds and ecosystems of the broader New Guinea region and western North America.
+A member of the [Klicka Lab](https://klickalab.com/), I’m particularly interested in the birds and ecosystems of the broader New Guinea region and western North America.

 ## Speciation and elevational gradients